uxebu/bonsai-docs/overview/Execution.md

 </script>
 {% endhighlight %}

 There are cases where you want to force the Bonsai runner context to be the iFrame.
-You can achieve this behaviour like that:
+You can achieve this behaviour like so:

 {% highlight javascript %}
 bonsai.setup({